CurriculumOUR COURSE DESCRIPTIONS

 Through our literacy curriculum, students hone the foundational skills they need to read, comprehend, and analyze texts.
 Whole-group literacy instruction consists of interactive, teacher-led lessons focused on broad concepts and themes, including phonics and decoding, fluency, word study, and reading comprehension strategies.
 During one-on-one and small-group instruction, students apply the skills they’ve learned in whole-group lessons to work appropriate for their levels and goals.
 This work may consist of student-led book clubs, guided reading, partner reading and discussion, word study games, and self-assessments.
 Across all grade levels, through daily group read alouds and independent reading, we aim to lead with literacy and help our students discover books that ignite a life-long love of reading.

 Rather than having students write during a designated class period, EPIC teachers integrate writing into all content areas.
 For example, at any given time, a student may be writing a research paper in Science, a biography in Social Studies, an explanation of their work in Math, an opinion piece in Literacy, and a personal narrative in Social Skills.
 Through this framework, reluctant and enthusiastic writers alike come to see writing as a daily practice and build the foundational skills and stamina they’ll need to succeed in their future studies and careers.
+Learn more about our progressive framework in this article by our Head of School.

 All students take part in group math lessons targeting key concept areas, such as counting and cardinality, operations and algebraic thinking, numbers and operations, fractions, measurement and data, and geometry.
 Students then expand their content knowledge by delving deeply into individualized work and activities, including learning games and hands-on projects.
 Each math unit culminates in an assessment, allowing students to demonstrate their progress through written or performance-based means.